kobylyanskiy/edge-docs/docs/qgc/calibration.md

 Calibrate your Radio Control Transmitter.

 !!! note
-    Before calibration you need bind your transmitter and receiver.
+    Before calibration you need to bind your transmitter and receiver

-For starting calibration select `Vehicle Setup` and then `Radio` tab.
+To start calibration select `Vehicle Setup` and then `Radio` tab.
 Turn on your RC transmitter.

 <div style="text-align: center;"><img src="../../img/qgc/radio_calibration.png" style="width: 800px;"></div><br>

-Press `Calibrate` then `Ok` and follow instructions.
+Press `Calibrate`, then `Ok` and follow the instructions.

 <div style="text-align: center;"><img src="../../img/qgc/radio_calibration_progress.png" style="width: 800px;"></div><br>

 Move the sticks to the positions indicated in the text (and on the transmitter image).
-When prompted, move all other switches and dials through their full range and then click `Next`.
+When asked, move all other switches and dials through their full range and then click `Next`.

 Calibration completed.
 Click `Next` to write the new parameters.